Co-Hosted By Soil Health and Agroecological Living Lab and The Savanna Sanctuary

 ELM DUO

-Our father-daughter duet has been performing together for over a decade.
-We are: the award-winning vocalist and fiddle champion Eleanor Mayerfeld (the EL in Elm Duo) and the guitarist and prize-winning composer Mike Bell (the M in Elm Duo).
-We like to call our style folk cabaret, an eclectic blend of acoustic music from bluegrass to jazz to klezmer and more.
+Elm Duo is a father-daughter duet that has been performing together for fifteen years.
+They are: the award-winning vocalist and fiddle champion Eleanor Mayerfeld (the EL in Elm Duo) and the guitarist and prize-winning composer Michael Bell (the M in Elm Duo).
+They like to call their style "folk cabaret," an eclectic blend of acoustic music from bluegrass to jazz to klezmer and more.
+They will be performing both a regular concert and a special kids show at Soil Fest.
+11am kids concert, 12:30pm adults.

 CAJUN STRANGERS